buildkite-plugins/buildkite-plugin-tester/README.md

 ## Releasing

-* Master is built and tested automatically, and pushes a new image to [buildkite/plugin-tester on Docker Hub](https://hub.docker.com/r/buildkite/plugin-tester)
+* main is built and tested automatically, and pushes a new image to [buildkite/plugin-tester on Docker Hub](https://hub.docker.com/r/buildkite/plugin-tester)

 ## License